On a two-phase Serrin-type problem and its numerical computation: Local existence and uniqueness for the outer problem near concentric balls

-and the common denominator $F= N(N-2+k+k\sg_c)R^{2-N-2k}+k N (1-\sg_c)>0$. \end{lemma} We are now ready to apply the implicit function theorem to the mapping $\Psi$ defined by \eqref{psi is dare}.
+\end{remark} We are now ready to apply the implicit function theorem to the mapping $\Psi$ defined by \eqref{psi is dare}.
 As a consequence we obtain the following more precise version of Theorem \ref{mainthm1}. \begin{theorem} Define